pawij/pawij.github.io/_pages/about.md

 Research
 ===
 Broadly speaking, I research two main topics.
 First, I develop new methodologies to model disease progression.
-Second, I apply these models to real-world patient data to learn new and clinically-useful information.
+Second, I apply these models to real world patient data to learn new and clinically useful information.

 In my [current project](https://gtr.ukri.org/person/B1FA07FC-77BF-4A31-8CD0-4CB7205CF990/) funded by the [Medical Research Council](https://mrc.ukri.org/), my principle research question is: can we use disease progression modelling to improve clinical trial design?